juanjoseen/UIConfig/README.md

 - **Colors** (`UIColor`)
 - **Controllers** (`UIController`)

-Cada una de estas extensiones incluye métodos convenientes para aplicar configuraciones de estilo predefinidas o personalizadas.
+Each of these extensions includes convenient methods for applying predefined or custom style settings.

-## Contribuciones
+## Contributions

-Las contribuciones a UIConfig son bienvenidas.
-Si tienes ideas para nuevas características o mejoras, por favor sigue estos pasos:
+Contributions to UIConfig are welcome.
+If you have ideas for new features or improvements, please follow these steps:

-1. Haz un fork del proyecto.
+1. Fork the project.
-2. Crea una nueva rama (`git checkout -b feature-nueva-funcionalidad`).
+2. Create a new branch (`git checkout -b feature-new-feature`).
-3. Realiza tus cambios y haz commit de los mismos (`git commit -m 'Añadir nueva funcionalidad'`).
+3. Make your changes and commit them (`git commit -m 'Add new feature'`).
-4. Envía tu Pull Request.
+4. Submit your Pull Request.

-## Licencia
+## License

-Este proyecto está licenciado bajo la Licencia MIT.
-Consulta el archivo [LICENSE](./LICENSE) para más detalles.
+This project is licensed under the MIT License.
+See the [LICENSE](./LICENSE) file for more details.